Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 <!--# INSERT VIDEO-->

 How do we access our folders?
-1. In Windows, you can click on the Start or Search and then look for This PC
+1. In Windows, you can click on the `Star` or `Search` and then look for `This PC`
-2. On Mac, click on Finder and then go through the folders.
+2. On Mac, click on `Finder` and then go through the folders.

 <!--# INSERT VIDEO-->

 Let's do some hands-on work here.

-Go into your Documents folder regardless if you are on Windows or Mac and create a new Folder.
+Go into your `Documents` folder regardless if you are on Windows or Mac and create a new Folder.
 How do we do that?
-1. Right-click and choose New Folder.
+1. Right-click and choose `New Folder`.
-2. Rename the folder MART 120.
+2. Rename the folder `MART 120`.
-3. Inside of that folder, create a new folder called Homework 1.
+3. Inside of that folder, create a new folder called `Homework 1`.
-4. Inside of that folder, create a new file by opening TextEdit on a Mac or Notepad on Windows and place your name in it.
+4. Inside of that folder, create a new file by opening `TextEdit` on a Mac or `Notepad` on Windows and place your name in it.
-5. Save the file and close it.
+5. `Save` the file and close it.

 I recommend creating a new folder for each homework and then you can save all your projects in there.
 We will do this inside your `GitHub` repository.
 We are just practicing here in the Documents folder.
 This will come in handy in your other classes too!